 - Make your ropes course reservations in advance—they often sell out.

 - Bring your own refillable water bottles.
 Squaw Valley has water bottle filling stations located throughout the resort.

 - Rocker sports bar has hot chocolate, which is the perfect thing to sip on during outdoor movie night.

 - There's a Safeway in nearby Tahoe City where you can stock up on groceries.

 - Tram tickets are expensive, so plan on making a day of it and maximizing your time in High Camp.

 - Save your seats early for outdoor movie night by putting down blankets or other placeholders.
 (Comfy Adirondack chairs are provided to sit on.)

 Squaw Valley is located off Highways 89 near Lake Tahoe.
 To get there, take Highway 101 to Highway 37 in Novato and head east through Vallejo to Interstate 80.
 Take I-80 all the way to Truckee, where you'll take the Highway 89 exit and head south.
 Follow Highway 89 until it reaches Squaw Valley Road, where you'll turn right and follow it into Olympic Valley.
 For more information on activities at Squaw Valley visit www.squawalpine.com.

-Disclosure: Squaw Valley Lodge provided us with accommodations during our stay, and Squaw Valley Alpine Meadows provided an aerial tram ride package.
+Disclosure: Squaw Valley Alpine Meadows and Squaw Valley Lodge provided us with accommodations during our stays at Squaw Valley

 Promote your business here!